8 Best Redfish Lures & Baits in 2023

 Cons

-OVERVIEW: We’ve tested the Berkley Gulp!® Swimming Mullet redfish lures in both saltwater and freshwater conditions, and the results were remarkable – the lure produces perfect finger mullet movements and disperses its scent over great distances.
+BUYING ADVICE: We’ve tested the Berkley Gulp!® Swimming Mullet in both saltwater and freshwater conditions, and the results were remarkable – the lure produces perfect finger mullet movements and disperses its scent over great distances.

 FEATURES: The Berkley Gulp!® Swimming Mullet is one-of-a-kind for multiple reasons: irresistible tail movements, numerous retrieval options (twitch-twitch-pause, slow rolling, straight and fast retrieves), and it’s quite easy to use.